 Breast cancer diagnosis and survival rates over the last 27 years

 From NBCF’s inception in 1994, five-year relative survival for breast cancer improved from 76% to 91%.
 This improvement is a result of research.
-But despite the improved survival rate, this year around 8 Australian women will lose their lives to breast cancer every day.
-In 2020, there was an estimated 3,031 deaths from breast cancer, including 33 males and 2,997 females.
+But despite the improved survival rate, this year around 9 Australians will lose their lives to breast cancer every day.
+In 2021, there was over 3,000 deaths from breast cancer, including 36 males and 3,102 females.

 Unfortunately, despite improved survival rates, the number of deaths from breast cancer each year is still rising.
 This is being driven by the increase in diagnoses.

 Breast cancer cases in comparison to other commonly diagnosed cancers

 Breast cancer is the most commonly diagnosed cancer in Australia, with over 20, 000 diagnoses this year.
 This is followed by prostate cancer and melanoma of the skin.

 In 2021, breast cancer remains the second most common cause of death from cancer in females.

 It is projected that today over 200, 000 Australian women are living after a diagnosis of breast cancer.